Australia's State of the Forests Report (SOFR) is the five-yearly national report on the status of Australia's forests. The

 SOFR 2008 and

-Australia's State of the Forests Report 2013, the fourth in the SOFR series, is thus the first report based on exactly the same criteria and indicators as a previous report.
+Australia's State of the Forests Report 2018, the fifth in the SOFR series, and the third based the same framework of criteria and indicators.

-The four State of the Forests Reports are:
+The five State of the Forests Reports are: